 Throw your line out about 15 feet & wait a few minutes!
 When you pull the line a little and feel some extra weight—he’s there!
 Pull him in slowly and have a net waiting!
 Scoop him up and put it into your bucket of water!

 When you get home—only cook the live ones.
 All you do is drop them into boiling water with Old Bay Seasoning and wait for it to boil again.
 They’ll turn pink—a lot like cooking shrimp!
 Dump them out and dinner is ready!

 You can also get a crab cage at Scallop Cove in the fish and tackle shop.

 For your convenience, there is a large crab pot, crab “crackers” and “pickers” available at all of our rentals!
-You can see a picture of a great crab catch at the bottom of this page!
-Her “crab feast” can be seen at the bottom of Cape Escape II page!

-Our kids were too young to get certified when we purchased at Barrier Dunes but we’re thrilled to say they have been certified by Daly’s Dock and Dive!
+Our kids WERE too young to get certified when we purchased at Barrier Dunes but we’re thrilled to say they have been certified by Daly’s Dock and Dive!
 John & I enjoy diving when we have a chance but haven’t made it on one of our Cape trips yet…now that our kids can dive we are looking forward to doing a wreck dive or two soon!
 There are several options for dive charters: